An Information-Theoretic Analysis of Thompson Sampling for Logistic Bandits: Problem Setup

-Following the Bayesian framework, we assume the parameter vector $\theta$ is sampled from a known prior distribution $\bP_{\Theta}$.
-As the reward distribution depends only on the selected action and the parameter, it can be written as $R_t = R(A_t,\Theta)$.
+Following the Bayesian framework, we assume the parameter vector $\Theta\in\cO$ is sampled from a known prior distribution $\bP_{\Theta}$.
+This prior, together with the reward distribution $\bP_{R|A, \Theta}$, fully describes the logistic bandit problem.
+As the reward distribution depends only on the selected action and the parameter, it can be written as $R_t = R(A_t,\Theta)$ for some random function $R:\cA\times\cO\to\bR$.
 The agent's history at time $t$ is denoted by $H^t = \{A_1, R_1, \ldots, A_{t-1}, R_{t-1}\}$, representing all past actions and rewards observed up to time $t$.

-The goal of the agent is to sequentially select actions that maximize the total accumulated reward, or equivalently, that minimize the total expected regret defined as:
+The goal of the agent is to sequentially select actions that maximize the total cumulated reward, or equivalently, that minimize the total expected regret defined as: